haroldao/shopify-url-parameters/README.md

 - `/search/suggest.json?q=<query>&resources[type]=product`: Provides product search suggestions in JSON format based on the query.
 - `/pages/<page-handle>.json`: Retrieves details for a specific page in JSON format.
 - `/challenge`: Redirects to a challenge page, which Shopify uses for security purposes, like verifying the user is human when suspicious behavior is detected.
-- `/variants/<variant-id>`: Redirects to product page with variant preselected.
+- `/variants/<variant-id>`: Redirects to a product page with the variant preselected.
 - `/meta.json`: Retrieves store metadata.
 - `/browsing_context_suggestions.json`: Retrieves geolocation data.
 - `/products.json`: Retrieves all products on the store (paginated).